Healthy fats: Why they are important and which ones you should eat

 Gesunde Fette: Warum sie wichtig sind und welche Du essen solltest - Eat Unique

-Fats have had a bad reputation in nutrition for a long time.
+Fats have long had a bad reputation in nutrition.
 Many of us automatically associate fat with unhealthy eating and weight gain.
-But not all fats are the same!
-There are healthy and unhealthy fats, and the right choice can contribute significantly to our well-being.
+But not all fats are created equal!
+There are healthy and unhealthy fats, and choosing the right ones can contribute significantly to our well-being.
 In this article, we want to explain to you why healthy fats are so important for your body and which ones you should definitely include in your diet.

 Why are fats important?

-Like proteins and carbohydrates, fats are among the essential macronutrients that your body needs.
-They are important sources of energy and fulfill numerous vital functions:
+Like proteins and carbohydrates, fats are among the essential macronutrients your body needs.
+They are important energy sources and fulfill numerous vital functions:

-• Energy supplier: Fats provide more than twice as much energy as carbohydrates or proteins.
-This makes them particularly important for people with high energy needs, such as athletes.
+• Energy source: Fats provide more than twice as much energy as carbohydrates or proteins.
+This makes them especially important for people with high energy needs, such as athletes.

 • Cell structure: Fats are an essential component of every cell membrane.
-They help to keep the cells stable and functional.
+They help keep cells stable and functioning.

-• Hormone production: Fats play a central role in the production of hormones that are crucial for many body functions.
+• Hormone production: Fats play a central role in the production of hormones that are crucial for many bodily functions.

-• Feeling full: Fats make you feel full for longer.
+• Satiety: Fats keep you feeling full longer.
 This can help prevent cravings.

 The different types of fat